 You can find general information about moving to the UK on the UK Government Visas and Immigration page.
+There is information about immigration and asylum for LGBT+ people on the Rainbow Migration website.

 Accessing gender services in the UK